jschnurer/text-adv-svelte/README.md

 Items can also have a property called `altSlugs` which is an array of strings.
 The player can target this item by typing any of the altSlugs.
 This is useful because the slug "key" might target multiple keys in a player's inventory.
 The alt slugs (like "rusty key", "steel key", "brass key", etc.) lets the player target specific keys.

+## Text Replacement
+When the engine writes text output, it will automatically replace certain special syntaxes.

+### Notice replacement
+The string "{slug}" in any text output will result in a notice replacement.
+The engine will search the current room for a feature whose slug matches the string between the curly braces.
+If found and the feature has a `notice` property, the notice property will be executed as a **cmdList** and any text outputted will be captured.
+The resulting text will then replace the "{slug}" in the original text.
+Features marked "destroyed" will not be found.
+If the feature is not found or has no `notice` property, the "{slug}" will be replaced with an empty string.
+Note: This only works for a single command!

+### Variable replacement
+The string "$varname$" in any text output will result in a variable replacement.
+The engine will get the value of that variable and replace the "$varname$" with it.
+If the variable is null or undefined, an empty string will be used instead.

 ## Handling user commands
 To handle a user command on a room, feature, or item, simply add a property to the object that matches the command.
 The most general of these commands is "look".
 Almost all user command properties should be **cmdLists**.
 Some are **special commands**, though.